Xilmi/Rotp-Fusion/README.md

 ## What'New

+2022.07.23
+  - Added easy control to switch ON/OFF the new races.
+  - Xilmi improvement for the new races with Ultra-Rich Home World.

 2022.07.22
   - Retreat Restriction Current value now displayed as text instead of integer.
   - The other languages are available again.